 - Be reciprocal.
 Return the courtesies extended to you.
 Share information with others in your network to help them as well.

-My name is Jane Doe and I’m a junior marketing major at Virginia Tech looking for internships this summer.
-I saw your information on LinkedIn and was wondering if you might be able to help me.
-I have an interview in three days at a branch of your company and was hoping to speak with you either tomorrow afternoon or Wednesday after 5PM.
-If you are not available during those times, perhaps you could respond by email to these questions:
+*My name is Jane Doe and I’m a junior marketing major at Virginia Tech looking for internships this summer.
+I saw your information on LinkedIn, and that you are an *alumni of Virginia Tech, and was wondering if you might be able to help me.
+I have an interview in *three days at a branch of your company and was hoping to speak with you either *tomorrow afternoon or Wednesday after 5PM.
+If you are not available during those times, *perhaps you could respond by email to these questions:

 - What kinds of interview questions should I prepare for?